Bergen Airport, Flesland: Construction

 Alternatives were launched by two competing airlines: Braathens SAFE proposed a minor upgrade to Herdla which would allow them to operate with their de Havilland Heron aircraft.
 Widerøe on their side proposed using their Consolidated PBY Catalina flying boats, but these proved to expensive.
 At the same time the Royal Norwegian Air Force stated looking at Flesland as a suitable air station.
 Military engineers surveyed the area and concluded that it was well-suited for military purposes.
 The North Atlantic Treaty Organization (NATO) granted funding for seven air stations in Norway in 1952, but these did not include Flesland.

 Financing was instead secured through a national military communications project, of which 16 million Norwegian krone (NOK) was set aside over a period of three years, which would secure construction of a 1460 m runway.
 A further NOK 4 million was presumed financed by the municipalities of Bergen and Fana to build a terminal, eminent domain and a road.
 The plans were passed by Parliament on 25 April 1952.
 The military funding was arranged by Langhelle, who by then had been appointed Minister of Defence.
 Flesland received additional NATO grants in 1953, which would finance NOK 50 million and the Ministry of Defence NOK 5 million.
 The increased funding allowed the runway to be extended to 2440 m.

 Construction started on 14 August 1952 with construction of a road from Blomsterdalen.
-Construction on the airport lot itself started in early 1953.
-Between 200 and 300 people worked on the construction, some of which lived in sheds at Nordheim.
+Construction on the airport itself started in early 1953.
+Between 200 and 300 people worked on the construction, some of whom lived in sheds at Nordheim.
 Work was carried out in two shifts.
 Thirty farms were partially expropriated.
 Half a million cubic meters (18 million cu ft) of rock were blasted and a similar amount of earthwork moved in the construction process.
 The work consisted of a 2440 by 45 m runway and an equivalently long taxiway, although it was only half the width.
-The terminal building cost NOK 200,000 and was located next to a parking lot with place for seventy cars.
+The terminal building cost NOK 200,000 and was located next to a parking lot with space for 70 cars.
 A 12 km long barbed wire fence circumferenced the airport.
-The airport had instrument landing system from the start.
+The airport had an instrument landing system from the start.